sebgnd/SebGND-Photography/README.md

     1. Messages page
     1. Change password

+1. Redux
+    1. Check how to select image, load all data

 1. (OPTIONAL) Implement Saga
 1. (OPTIONAL) Implement SVG when images are not loaded yet